The RSU secure environment will be closed on Thursday 21st and Friday 22nd June.

 NILS Research Showcase - Thursday 29th March 2018

-On Thursday 29th March at Riddel Hall, Queen’s University Belfast will be hosting a research showcase featuring work conducted using the Northern Ireland Longitudinal Study.
+On Thursday 29th March at Riddel Hall, Queen’s University Belfast hosted a research showcase featuring work conducted using the Northern Ireland Longitudinal Study.

-This half-day event supported by the Public Engagement Office at QUB will be opened by Dr Ian Shuttleworth, the Director of NILS-RSU.
-It will include talks on Caregiving, Bereavement and Mental Health in families by Dr Aideen Maguire and Fertility in Northern Ireland by Dr Pat McGregor.
+This half-day event supported by the Public Engagement Office at QUB was opened by Dr Ian Shuttleworth, the Director of NILS-RSU, who gave a brief introduction to the NILS.

-The aim of this event is to bring researchers and community organisations together to highlight mutual interests and promote the work and value of the NILS to the wider community.
+The aim of this event was to bring researchers and community organisations together to highlight mutual interests and promote the work and value of the NILS to the wider community.

 A 1-day introductory course on ‘Mapping Population Data using QGIS’ has been organised by the NILS Research Forum.
 It is aimed at those who would like to learn how to map spatial data using QGIS (free and open-source GIS software) but have not previously used GIS software.

 The course will be held between 9.30am-3.30pm on Thursday 22nd March 2018 in Room 01.017 (GIS Laboratory), Elmwood Building (School of Natural and Built Environment), Queen’s University Belfast.
 See the flyer for more details.